 In this post, we will explore all there is to know about both liquid and powder foundations and how to choose which option is the best for your skin type!

 A liquid foundation is a great option if you are looking for a glowy and dewier look to your skin.
 Liquid tends to leave a little bit of a sheen on the skin that gives you that natural pretty glow.
+It is important to keep in mind that if you have skin on the oilier side, you may run into some issues with liquid foundation.

-Liquid foundation is also better to use if you have dry skin.
+Liquid foundation is better to use if you have dry skin.
 The liquid provides extra moisture to dry skin.
 Using a powder foundation on dry skin can make your skin feel and look even drier.
 The powder will also adhere to dry skin and make it look flaky and unflattering.

 A liquid foundation also tends to provide more full coverage when compared with powder.
 Depending on the type of liquid foundation you buy, it can be quite thick and cover pretty much any flaw on your skin.
 A liquid is also easier to build layers with, creating an even fuller coverage look.
-Liquid is also more effective at filling in fine lines and wrinkles if you are looking to cover some signs of aging.
+The liquid is also more effective at filling in fine lines and wrinkles if you are looking to cover some signs of aging.

 You also have the option to choose a lightweight liquid foundation if you are simply looking to even out your skin tone, but do not want that heavy look and feel.
 BB and CC creams are a type of liquid foundation that provides light coverage, even skin tone, and give you a pretty dewy complexion that looks lovely on everyone.